 That's a circuitous way of saying why differing charging cords for different electric car models is a big deal.

-Another example to consider is the parallel refueling infrastructure in liquid fuels (diesel/ethanol/gasoline) for cars/trucks/etc. The nozzle for each refueling nozzle is different.
+Consider the refueling infrastructure (diesel/ethanol/gasoline) for cars/trucks/etc. The nozzle shape for each fuel is different.
 That's so one does not accidentally put in the wrong fuel, because the wrong fuel can damage the engine.
 Therefore at the refueling station we just pull up to the correct nozzle, and we're good to go.
 Since the nozzle shape for each fuel is standardized, there's no confusion.

 With electric car DC fast charging the situation isn't quite as simple.
-Where most gasoline stations carry all three types of liquid fuel, electric car charging facilities only rarely carry all three types of DC charging equipment.
+Electric car charging facilities only rarely carry all three types of DC fast charging equipment.
 It is common to find CHAdeMO and Combo Charging System stations colocated together, but rare to find those available along with Tesla Supercharger stations.

 Just in case that terminology lost you, let's review the available methods for electric car charging:

 - J1772 for single-phase AC.
 There is a USA/Japan/Canada plug for this, and in Europe a different plug is used.
 Every electric car has one of these ports, using the same plug (per continent) meaning we can pull up to any J1772 charging station and be good.
 These stations are good for 6 kiloWatt charging or sometimes up to 10 kiloWatt.

 - CHAdeMO for DC Fast Charging from Nissan and Kia.
 It is the oldest standard for DC fast charging, and because of the Nissan Leaf success CHAdeMO stations are widely available.